faridzam/embreo-backend-test/README.md

 - To start the app in development mode: `npm run dev`
 - To build the app: `npm run build`
 - To run the app: `npm run start`
+- for route and json body sample, you can import it via postman collection in "postman-collection" folder